boazeckstein/domain_analysis/README.md

 - Add a logger for better debugging and monitoring.
 - Integrate additional services like VirusTotal and Whois for more comprehensive domain analysis.
-- Return 'please check back later' when domain exists but analysis is not complete.